-Due to the inherently unpredictable nature of product development, development timelines, the probability of success and development costs can differ materially from expectations.
+Due to the inherently unpredictable nature of product development, development timelines and the probability of success, development costs can differ materially from expectations.
 While we are currently focused on advancing ARX-01 and ARX-04, and subsequently ARX-02 and ARX-03, our future research and development expenses will depend on the clinical success of each product candidate as well as ongoing assessments of the commercial potential of our product candidates.
 In addition, we cannot predict which product candidates may be subject to future collaborations, when these arrangements will be secured, if at all, and to what degree these arrangements would affect our development plans and capital requirements.
-We expect our research and development expenses to substantially increase as we commence our planned ARX-01 Phase 3 clinical trials, and subject to additional funding, complete all the requisite preparatory activities to submit an NDA to the FDA.
-Additionally, our research and development expenses will increase as we initiate the planned ARX-04 Phase 2 clinical trial.
+We expect our research and development expenses to substantially increase as we progress with our ARX-01 Phase 3 clinical trials, and subject to additional funding, complete all the requisite preparatory activities to submit an NDA to the FDA.
+Additionally, upon receipt of approval from USAMRMC, our research and development expenses will increase as we initiate the planned ARX-04 Phase 2 clinical trial.